PrimaverabssDeveloper/ERP10Mobile/README.md

     }
     ```

-6. Start the app in the browser (Google Chrome)
+7. Start the app in the browser (Google Chrome)
     ```
     ionic serve
     ```

-There are scripts to deploy to mobile devices but aditional steps maybe necessary to deploy to a mobile device, depending on your system configuration.
+There are scripts to deploy to mobile devices but aditional steps maybe necessary, depending on your system configuration.
 Please check the [Ionic Frameword Documentation](https://ionicframework.com/)

 Android mobile device deploy scripts `npm run android-deploy` or `npm run android-debug`.